fru-io/handbook/docs/how-to-add-post-drudcom.md

 **Configure post**

-Set publish date time, keeping in mind that this is in Denver time.
+Set publish date time.
+If you use scheduling, note that the website time is UTC.
 Select category for post ie DevOps, DDEV-Local etc Change author from posts page > quick edit